link-0402/Instant-Edit/README.md

 subfolder of the selected cache directory.
 Automatic cleanup removes completed jobs immediately and crash leftovers after 24 hours; **Clean Cache Now** removes inactive owned jobs on demand.

-Saved Instant Edit scenes reconnect their export context automatically when the add-on and Dalamud plugin are running.

-Quick Export authorization is tied to the imported Penumbra directory key and the model's path inside that mod, not to the character's later appearance or currently resolved resources.
-Moving a registered mod is supported when that directory key and relative model path remain unchanged.
-A missing model file is recreated only when its authorized parent folder still exists.
-Reload, variant setup, or redraw failures after the model is written are reported as warnings;
-the committed export remains successful. **Clear Contexts** revokes the plugin-owned authorization, queuing the revocation locally if the plugin is offline.

-The Blender add-on also includes **Simple Import/Export** tabs for importing and exporting MDL and FBX files through a traditional file selection without the game plugin, as well as exporting visible mesh objects as MDL, FBX, or glTF files, even if they haven't been imported through the IE plugin before.
-In this case you may be required to configure the material names for mesh groups manually via the addon UI.

 You may also save a model imported through IE as a variant by giving it a new file name.
 The addon will then automatically setup the required Penumbra paths for this new model if the option is enabled, letting you switch back and forth